Source-Proof Staffing Client Follow-Up

-iando answers inbound client calls and runs approved outbound follow up for job-order requests, hiring-manager callbacks, VMS or MSP updates, interview feedback, assignment starts, redeployment needs, and open-role check-ins so staffing teams get urgency, role, location, shift, pay range, start-date, headcount, and staff-only context while the hiring need is still active.
+iando answers known-source hiring-manager calls and runs approved follow up for job-order requests, VMS or MSP updates, interview feedback, assignment-start blockers, client event lists, dormant accounts, and open-role check-ins.
+Account managers get role, headcount, shift, urgency, source, and the exact staff-owned question while the role is still active.

-The first answer should separate job-order requests, feedback loops, assignment blockers, VMS or MSP updates, and staff-only decisions before the hiring manager restarts with another firm.
+The first answer should separate the source record, account owner, suppression result, opt-out status, sender limit, urgent job-order request, feedback loop, assignment-start blocker, VMS or MSP update, dormant-account callback, and staff-only decision before the hiring manager restarts with another firm.

 Start with the calls the business already earned, then estimate which ones can become appointments, jobs, consults, or useful follow ups.